yl-msft/GalaxyExplorer/README.md

 The global volume is the one set in the transform of TransformSource.
 Its scene fills a percentage of this.
 The percentage is set in editor in SceneTransition component.

+Next is initialization of zoom in out functionality.
+At this step the properties for start and end position, rotation, scale are set and after this position, rotation and scale of the scene objects should not change from other functionality other than zoom in out code.

+Next all colliders of old and new scene needs to be deactivated so user cant interact with them during transition.

+Next, the pois of previous scene fades out, and when that is done, the whole previous scene starts fading out.
+The audio transition plays.
+The new scene's pois alpha is set to zero so there arent visible The new scene fades in except its pois
+Then, the zoom in out transition starts.
+When that is over, the previous scene unloads, the new scene's pois fade in and its colliders are being active again.

 Scenes have focus colliders.
 For example, solar system scene has as focus collider the sun planet collider.
 A single planet scene, will have that collider as focus collider.
 The idea is, that the previous and new scene's focus colliders are being transitioned from one into the other.